ravi230195/LoadBalancerServer/README.md

   - ./cmake-build-debug/LoadBalancer

 ### Run AppSerevrs for testing
+Open a new terminal go to repository and run below command
 - [run AppServer]
   - ./TestFrameWork/runAppServer.sh

 ### Run Clients for testing
+Open a new terminal go to repository and run below command
 - [run AppServer]
     - ./TestFrameWork/runClients.sh